alexch/codelikethis/public/lessons/tricks_of_the_trade/how_to_demo.md

 > Awkward silences are **great** for eliciting feedback and gathering information.
 The audience members will feel awkward too, and will want to fill the void.

-# It's not a demo until something goes wrong
+# It's not a demo unless something goes wrong

 Relax.
 Make a self-deprecating joke.
 The audience is on your side.

+# Team Demos

+* Only one person speaks at a time
+* Clear handoff from one speaker to the next
+* One person speaks; another drives
+* Don't let one team member hog all the speech time or answer all the questions